n0manarmy/dwarf_jonesing/README.md

-# README
+# About

-Initial build of a recreation of Jones in the Fastlane based off of Dwarf Fortress lore
+This is a loose remake of Jones In the Fast Lane by Sierra Games.